-☑ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2008

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from .

-Commission File Number: 333-146182

-International Surf Resorts, Inc.

-(Exact name of registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of incorporation or organization)

-20-5978559 (I.R.S.
-Employer Identification No.)

-Accelerated filer

-Smaller reporting

-company

-1097 Country Coach Dr., Suite 705, Henderson, Nevada, 89002

-(Address of principal executive offices)

-(Issuer's Telephone Number)

-Indicate by check mark whether the issuer (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \Box Yes \Box No

-Large accelerated filer Non-accelerated filer (Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🖾 Yes 🗆 No

-APPLICABLE ONLY TO CORPORATE ISSUERS

-State the number of shares outstanding of each of the issuer's classes of common equity, as of the latest practical date.
-As of May 13, 2008, there were 3,769,800 shares of the issuer's \$.001 par value common stock issued and outstanding.
+☑ QUARTERLY REPORT UNDER SECTION 13 OR 15(of quarterly period ended September 30, 2008) d) OF THE SECURITIES EXCHANGE ACT OF 1934: For the ☐ TRANSITION REPORT PURSUANT TO SECTION 13 the transition period fromto OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For Commission File Number: 333-146182 nal Surf Resorts, Inc. pistrant as specified in its charter) Nevada 20-5978559 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1097 Country Coach Dr Suite 705, Henderson, Nevada, 89002 rincipal executive offices) 300) 315-0045 Telephone Number) rts required to be filed by Section 13 or 15(d) of the Exchange Act during the was required to file such reports), and (2) has been subject to such filing Large accelerated filer ☐ Non-accelerated filer ☐ (Do not check if a smaller reporting) Accelerated filer □ g company) Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company y (as defined in Rule 12b-2 of the Exchange Act). ⊠Yes □No APPLICABLE ON LY TO CORPORATE ISSUERS State the number of shares outstanding of each of the issuer's cl 2008, there were 3,769,800 shares of the issuer's \$.001 par valu asses of common equity, as of the latest practical date.
+As of November 13, e common stock issued and outstanding.